This content is provided by

 Burgeon is more than a clothing company.
 They are reinventing capitalism by focusing not only on their bottom line but on how their activities impact and strengthen their environment and community.
 The positive impact they are creating in the White Mountains of New Hampshire goes far beyond their financial statements; it is about helping to create a healthy flourishing economy, preserving their local environment, and creating a bond in the mountain communities of New Hampshire.

-Keep your eyes peeled for part 2 of “Reinventing capitalism, the Burgeon way” in November.
+Read part of “Reinventing capitalism, the Burgeon way” here.

 Available in multiple colors, this soft and cozy hoodie will keep you warm on the trails and look good in town as well.
 Made of a luxurious microfleece fabric, this hoodie will ensconce you in comfort and warmth.
 The material has a distinctive and stylish waffle pattern to give the product additional depth as well as color contrast.
 For fit, we recommend you go up one size if you like a looser fitting garment.